 APT Proficiency Levels & Rubric/Scoring Guide

 Test takers receive a score (Proficiency Level) for each section of the test.
-The Reading and Listening items are scored automatically by the computer.
-The Writing and Speaking items are scored by Avant’s certified raters who use a Scoring Rubric (a scoring tool that lists the criteria for meeting Proficiency Levels).
+The Reading and Listening questions are scored automatically by the computer.
+The Writing and Speaking prompts are rated by Avant’s certified raters who use a Scoring Rubric (a scoring tool that lists the criteria for meeting Proficiency Levels).

 The rubric outlines in detail what expectations are placed upon the test takers for performance at any given level.
 Test takers who hope to score at a specific level know the characteristics of the work they must produce to achieve that level.
 The rubric for the Arabic Proficiency Test is shown on the next below.

 Scoring is done using the following Proficiency Levels:

 Each Reading and Listening test question has an associated level.
 Because the Reading and Listening sections are computer-adaptive, the test taker experiences questions at various levels.
 The algorithm used to determine the test taker’s scores for Reading and Listening looks at the number of questions that were answered correctly at each test question level.

 The Rating Process for Writing and Speaking Responses

 Scoring for Writing and Speaking responses is done using the following three-step process and associated rubric.